Employer Pushing for Track 2 Reintegration

 When is track 2 mandatory?

-Around week 52, the first year evaluation takes place.
+As a guideline, a first year evaluation takes place around week 52.
+This is not a hard legal deadline but a common practice norm.
 Employer and employee evaluate the reintegration up to that point.
-The prognosis for return and the file determine whether track 2 is necessary.
+The prognosis for return and the file determine whether track 2 is advisable.

 Both tracks simultaneously